rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part7.md

 </script>
 ```

-This callback simply completes the signin process using the `oidc-client` library and then redirects to either the home page or the target url (if we suplied one).
+This callback simply completes the sign in process using the `oidc-client` library and then redirects to either the home page or the target URL (if we supplied one).

 We’ll also need to add this component to our routing table.